subzero-inc/cardz-docs/internal/yicte-improvements.md

 This is a log of how we want to improve our product after the review provided by the Young ICT Explorers judges on the 24th of November.

 ## Judge review overview
-Only judges that included possible improvements that we could have made are in the below table.
+Only judges that included possible improvements that we could have made are in the below table (i.e, judges with only positive comments are not included).

 | Judge | Comments | Our response |
 | -- | -- | --|